sparklingrobots/nano2017/second_draft/meta/NotesOnEditing.md

 ## 2018.12.10
 Writing at the end of a long day, but it feels good to have my hands on it.
 Lots of interruptions from family members just wanting to catch up, but I felt okay about it for the most part.
 Tomorrow morning it's time to get up early and do so much!!
 What I will do I don't know, but DO IT I SHALL.

+## 2018.12.11
+Reading Witch Elm last night and feeling gobsmacked by dialogue.
+Also by the first person.
+So today I will try both.
+Another thing I'd like to try is establishing the Delvers as good earlier--Paul's read of them was sinister only so I need to anchor them early on as good.
+I still avoided any dialogue at all!
+But an opening scene is developing.
+I think I like it if it's not too ham-handed.
+God, this is going to take the rest of my life to finish.

 # LINKS I WANT TO REVIEW
 http://www.writersdigest.com/writing-articles/by-writing-goal/improve-my-writing/8-ways-to-write-better-characters
 http://www.writersdigest.com/online-editor/how-to-make-ordinary-characters-compelling